-During prayer the crown shall is placed in the left hand and placed over the heart.
+During prayer the crown is placed in the left hand and placed over the heart.

-The Sovereign Grand Commander is the highest ranking officer of the Supreme Council and the chief executive and judicial officer of the Rite within this Supreme Council’s Jurisdiction.
-He is the representative of The Supreme Council when that Body is not in session and is invested with general powers of supervision and administration everywhere within its Jurisdiction.
+The Sovereign Grand Commander is the highest ranking officer of the Supreme Council and the Chief Executive and Judicial Officer of the Rite within this Supreme Council’s Jurisdiction.
+He is the representative of The United Supreme Council when the Body is not in session and is invested with general powers of supervision and administration everywhere within its Jurisdiction.
 The crown for the Sovereign Grand Commander is violet in color and features a gold band.
 On the front is the symbol of his office, a Cross of Salem with crosslets.